+To access this screen, click Configuration > Network > Interface > Port Group.
 When you assign more than one physical port to a network, you create a port group.
+Use the Port Group screen to create port groups and to assign port groups to Ethernet interfaces.
 Port groups have the following characteristics: